How long does grass seed take to grow

 • Water

 It is worth mentioning that if there is little to no rain, you should water your grass seeds yourself.
-As with most things, everything in moderation, so, if a heavy rainfall is forecast, don’t mistake this for an ideal time to sow, as too much water may only cause flooding and damage to your seeds.
+As with most things, everything is in moderation, so if heavy rainfall is forecast, don’t mistake this for an ideal time to sow, as too much water may only cause flooding and damage to your seeds.

 • Air